StavrosNik4/AI-Agent-for-Space-Invaders/README.md

 <img src="https://github.com/StavrosNik4/AI-Agent-for-Space-Invaders/blob/6f868e6783945cfbc9a3c15ee836c900481148a4/images/Figure_3.png" width="500px">
 </p>

 The only difference from the CNN is that I use 2 parallel Fully Connected layers (streams) instead of one.
 One is a Value Layer and the other is an Advantage Layer.
 I aggregate those 2 layers on the output layer.
-This architecture tends to have better results and that's why I choose to choose this one after the 2 first expirements where I compare the 2 architectures.
+This architecture tends to have better results and that's why I choose to use this one after the 2 first expirements where I compared the 2 architectures.

 ### Deep Q-Learning Algorithm Implementation
-I implemented the Deep Q-Learning Algorithm using 2 Neural Networks, a main and a target one with epsilon-greedy policy.
+I implemented the Deep Q-Learning Algorithm using 2 Neural Networks, a main and a target one.
+I'm also using epsilon-greedy policy.

 ### Memory

+I implemented 2 different kinds of memory to save experiences that will help the agent during the training.

 #### Simple Memory
+This is just a simple queue where I save recent experiences and I sample a mini-batch when I need some of them.
+It is used on Expirements 1 and 2.

 #### Prioritized Experience Replay
+This is a better memory implementation where I use a smarter way to save and sample experiences using their TD-error.
+Experiences with higher TD-error tend to be more usefull for the training process, but we also need to use those ones with lower TD-error as well.
+That's why I use a Sum Tree Data Structure to implement this kind of memory.
+It is used on Expirements 3 and 4.

 ### Training
 If you want to train one of the models I implemented on your own (or maybe you want to edit one of those and try it out), you can edit the code of the .py file to change some parameters.

 ### Testing
+If you want to test one of the Saved Models

 ### Saliency Maps
 In `saliency_maps.py` file you can find...